Chelakkara Assembly constituency

-Chelakkara State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala.
-It is also one of the 7 state legislative assembly constituencies included in the Alathur Lok Sabha constituency.
-As of the 2021 assembly election, the current MLA is K. Radhakrishnan of Communist Party of India (Marxist).
+Chelakkara is one of the 140 state legislative assembly constituencies in Kerala.
+It is also one of the seven state legislative assembly constituencies included in Alathur Lok Sabha constituency.
+As of the 2021 assembly election, the MLA is K. Radhakrishnan of Communist Party of India (Marxist); however, Radhakrishnan resigned after winning Alathur Lok Sabha constituency in the 2024 general election.